Advice for Getting Into Law School

 In theory, the LSAT is a consistent measure for an admissions officer to compare all 7,000 applicants with each other.

 Indeed, look at how much Fordham relies on the LSAT.
-The information below represents the LSAT scores for those applicants to Fordham recently who had a 3.5 GPA or better.
+The information below represents the LSAT scores for those applicants to Fordham who had a 3.5 GPA or better.
 In other words, these are the most promising applicants in terms of their academic performance in college.

 LSAT Score Percent Admitted